DigitalPublishingToolkit/TOD29GOODDATA/md/book.md

 trading in a microgrid or across the network as exemplified by Power Ledger or LO3.
 However, even timeseries usage data from a single site is currently typically not available or easily accessible.
-Rather than being "allowed" retrospective access to their data, there are collective benefits in households having real-time access to their energy use data, with the ability to control access to that data and to share it with trusted organisations.
+Rather than being “allowed” retrospective access to their data, there are collective benefits in households having real-time access to their energy use data, with the ability to control access to that data and to share it with trusted organisations.